 Miles to Roma (142km)

 Leaving pretty Miles you pass through the townships of Drillham and Dulacca, both established with the coming of the railway into the west.
 Dulacca rose to notoriety as the first site for the extensive push to eradicate the prickly pear.

 You’ll then pass through Jackson, Yuleba and Wallumbilla where a stop at the Calico Cottage is a must.
 You won’t miss it as it’s under the huge shed.
 Delectable home baked goodies line the shelves just waiting to tempt you and your taste buds will be eternally grateful so give in to this temptation.

 Then, welcome to Roma, the home of the ‘Big Rig’ and the gateway to cattle country.
-Every Tuesday and Thursday you can join in the excitement at the Roma Saleyards, which is the biggest cattle selling facility in the southern hemisphere.
+Every Tuesday you can join in the excitement at the Roma Saleyards, which is the biggest cattle selling facility in the southern hemisphere.
 With special catwalks for visitors to see all the action, there’s arguably nowhere else you can have such an experience.

 Head to Hospital Hill Walk for a history lesson and then it’s on to Mitchell.

 Into bushranger territory, the Warrego now takes you on your journey to Mitchell through the villages of Muckadilla and Amby.
 At the turn of the century the Kenniff brothers ruled the ranges around here.
 That was until they made history as the last Australian bushrangers trialled for murder right here by the side of the Warrego in the Mitchell courthouse.
 Seven kilometres south of Mitchell, a steel monument marks the site of their last bold but futile stand.